ccrysisa/ccrysisa.github.io/content/posts/rust/trpl.md

 - [x] 借用 (borrow)

 {{< admonition warning >}}
-0:55 This is wrong, value mutability doesn't have anything to do with the value being stored on the stack or the heap (and the example `let mut hello = "hi mom"` will be stored on the stack since it's type is `&'static str`), it depends on the type of the value (if it's `Sized` or not).
+0:55 This is wrong, value mutability doesn\'t have anything to do with the value being stored on the stack or the heap (and the example `let mut hello = "hi mom"` will be stored on the stack since it\'s type is `&'static str`), it depends on the type of the value (if it\'s `Sized` or not).
 {{< /admonition >}}

 ## The adoption of Rust in Business (2022)